davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ## Datadog account
 To perform the steps in this guide, you'll need a Datadog account.
 Visit [https://www.datadoghq.com/](https://www.datadoghq.com/) to create a free account, or to log in if you already have one.

+## Datadog integrations
+Within your Datadog account settings, you'll need to install integrations for the components of the LAMP stack to be monitored.

+Click https://app.datadoghq.com/account/settings and type `Apache` in the search box.
+Select the tile for the Apache web server from the search results.
+Click the Integration tab and scroll to the bottom to click "Install."

+Repeat this step to install integrations for MySQL and for PHP.

 ## LAMP server

 This assumes you have an Ubuntu server configured as a LAMP stack.
 (The commands below were executed on a virtual server running Ubuntu 16.04.
 These commands and sample code should work correctly on any similar Debian-based server.
 If you're using an RPM-based server, you'll need to make the necessary substitutions for the `apt-get` steps.)